Hsaing waing: Musical styles

 Music of the hsaing waing is characterized by dynamic, lively and sudden contrasts and shifts in rhythm, melody and tempo.
+Compared to most classical music from other countries, hsaing waing is more chaotic and is some what hard to follow along to.
+Most of the music does have a chorus, but it doesn't have to necessarily repeat again nearly at the end.
 The melody typically follows a regular meter of 4 to 8 beats.
 Anyeint dance performances, as well as nat gadaw and marionette puppet performances, are accompanied by the music of the hsaing waing, with the sudden shifts in musical rhythm reflected in the dancer's changing poses.
 The melody is shaped by tones; a complex system of pitches, principal and auxiliary tones, and melodic phrase terminals (cadential formulas), ornaments, and the vocal lines are associated with particular modes, which are context-driven (depending on environment and stage situations) and express varying emotions.
 The gong instrumentation provide repetitive motifs (see ostinato) during the course of a performance.

 By contrast, classical singing of the Mahāgīta tradition derived from royal chamber music, which is characterized by a quieter and more restrained musical style, is accompanied by either a classical ensemble or a single saung gauk.